 XAB Subscription 4

 We’re thrilled to announce our fourth subscription of books and printed projects: Asad Raza: Diversion, Building + Becoming, The Institute for Other Intelligences, Maya Dunietz: Root of Two, and Wangechi Mutu.
-This subscription offers creative and unconventional takes on exhibition catalogues, an unexpected and tactile photography book, and a speculative fiction presentation exploring algorithmic bias and a path towards equity.
+This subscription offers creative and unconventional takes on exhibition catalogs, an unexpected and tactile photography book, and a speculative fiction presentation exploring algorithmic bias and a path towards equity.

 Co-published with DoppelHouse Press, Amir Zaki’s Building + Becoming brings together 272 pages of full color work by the Orange County, CA–based hyperrealist photographer, accompanied by an interview with curator and writer Corrina Peipon and an essay co-authored by critics Jennifer Ashton and Walter Benn Michaels.
 Building + Becoming is a sculptural monograph, designed as a double gatefold which opens to a full width of roughly forty inches, allowing the reader to explore both sets of images and texts in different combinations.
 The multiple series by Zaki captured within these sets address, respectively, the built and the natural, including rocks, carvings, suspended landscapes, and manipulated California beach architecture.